 Grimsley is a very small town located in the state of Tennessee.
 With a population of 1,219 people and just one neighborhood, Grimsley is the 269th largest community in Tennessee.

-Grimsley is a blue-collar town, with 59.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Grimsley is generally considered to be a blue-collar town.
+59.57% of the Grimsley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grimsley is a town of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Grimsley who work in personal care services (26.44%), teaching (5.78%), and architecture and engineering (3.34%).

-A relatively large number of people in Grimsley telecommute to their jobs.
-Overall, about 9.63% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The rate of college-level education in Grimsley is quite a bit lower than the national average among all cities of 21.84%: just 10.40% of people here over 25 have a bachelor's degree or an advanced degree.